Featuring: Tabitha Arnold

 View exhibition catalog here

-The List Gallery is pleased to present Workshop of the World, the first major solo exhibition of works by Chattanooga-based artist Tabitha Arnold.
-Curated by Exhibitions Manager & Associate Curator Tess Wei, the exhibition, accompanying catalog, and related events are funded by the Phillip Bruno Fine Art Fund.
+Workshop of the World, was the first major solo exhibition of works by Chattanooga-based artist Tabitha Arnold.
+Curated by Exhibitions Manager & Associate Curator Tess Wei, this exhibition took place at the List Gallery, Swarthmore College in January—February, 2024

 Arnold’s tapestries and works on paper are inspired by contemporary labor movements, as well as her own experiences as a worker, socialist organizer, and artist coming of age during a wave of unionization efforts in the United States.
 She utilizes a self-taught method of punch-needle embroidery to create medium and large-scale tapestries that draw inspiration from a range of art historical traditions, including Eastern Orthodox icons, Mexican mural paintings, Gee's Bend quilts, and Afghan war rugs.

-To learn more about her work, visit https://tabithaarnold.com
+To learn more about Tabitha Arnold's work, visit https://tabithaarnold.com

 View exhibition catalog here